 Reeve Washburn

 When I started painting, I found myself drawn to styles, imagery and colors that surrounded me growing up.
-My father’s eclectic gallery of contemporary art, Japanese woodblock prints and abstract lithographs.
+My father’s eclectic collection of contemporary art, Japanese woodblock prints and abstract lithographs.
 Marimekko fabrics.
 Works in New York museums.
 I’ve always been an appreciative aesthete.

 Previous